abhikghosh12/workflowapi/README.md

 ### Make a GET Request

 Let's make another post request, to create some data.
-Only now, we must use our JWT to access the endpoint.
 Make a New Request and select the proper type & format.
 Then, complete the request URL/endpoint and body (make sure all required fields are included).
 Once you've done that, click on the HEADER tab.
-I want to make a header called Authorization (**user**: admin **password**: admin) and paste in the JWT I received from my Login request.
-Once I've done that, I'll hit SEND.
+I want to make a header called basic Authorization e.g. (**user**: admin **password**: admin)
+.
 #### Make a GET Request to workflow API endpoint

 The figure below shows the GET Request at [API endpoint](http://localhost:8000/workflow/1)